jkka777/CIMS-Crime-Information-and-Management-System-/Readme.md

 1. Report a crime - User can report crime by entering the details such as crime category, crime location, victim name, suspect name, date of crime etc,.
 2. Check the status of crime - Shows the status of reported crime 'solved' or 'pending'.
 User should enter the Date of crime, crime location, crime category to get the status of crime.

+<h4>Languages used</h4>
-<h4>Languages used</h4> - java, MySQL
+java, MySQL

-<h4>Tools used to build this application</h4> - Spring tool suite, MySQL, GitHub
+<h4>Tools used to build this application</h4>
+Spring tool suite, MySQL, GitHub

-To get this project you need to clone this repository to your local system and run it on STS and MySQL.
+To get this application you need to clone this repository to your local system and run it on STS and MySQL.
+Sample database structure is given in information folder kindly check it.